DataDog/integrations-core/openstack/README.md

 ## Overview

-**Important Note**: This integration only applies to OpenStack versions 12 and below (non-containerized OpenStack).
-If you are looking to collect metrics from OpenStack v13 and above (containerized OpenStack), please use the [OpenStack Controller integration][13].
+**Note**: This integration only applies to OpenStack v12 and below (non-containerized OpenStack).
+If you are looking to collect metrics from OpenStack v13+ (containerized OpenStack), use the [OpenStack Controller integration][13].

 Get metrics from OpenStack service in real time to: